Le Beau Monde, September 1808.

 “Fig. No. 2.–Evening Full Dress.–This dress which for elegance and interest has never yet been exceeded, is the Pyrenean robe and tunic of sky-blue sarsnet, over a blue soft satin slip.
 The robe and tunic have each an Etruscan border, worked on broad white satin, or the border may be enriched with Moresque and Arabesque ornaments according to fancy; the border of the robe is surmounted with an easy flowing wreath of the grape vine worked in dark shades, which, to the eye of taste, gracefully unites the variegated extremity with the broad mass of blue in the robe itself.
 The tunic is open behind, but fastened with a range of shell clasps, forming a border á la pelerine, in allusion to the costume of the romantic ages, when the enthusiastic females of the northern districts of Spain traversed the gloomy chain of the Pyrenees in their holy pilgrimages.
 The back of the tunic is full and drawn to the form round the bosom, the sleeves are short and plain, bordered in the Etruscan or Moresque stile, and seamed in open work, the edge of the bosom is also bordered to correspond with the other parts of the dress.
 Over this is a most superb drapery of rich point lace, studded with stars, or interspersed with sprigs agreeable to fancy; with a rich fancy-worked border, and is thrown over the shoulder, hanging negligently behind, whist the ends are brought forward and gracefully twined round the arm, or drawn carelessly across the form with a piquante and irresistible simplicity.
 The hair is dressed á l’Espagnole, with a wreath of flowers interwoven; and the shoes are of blue satin.”

-Sadly, I don’t have a description of the gentleman’s ensemble.
-Though he is looking at the lady on the right, he is dressed in a style more appropriate to the lady on the left.
+Though he is looking at the lady on the right, the gentleman in our print is dressed in a style more appropriate to the lady on the left.
 Pantaloons and Hessian boots would have been worn for walking or riding, and not for evening wear.